brunoalexmsilva/CCIE/StudyGuide.md

 >
 >**show lldp neighbors detail**
 >- It will show more verbose output, including the IP addresses configured on those devices.

 2. UDLD

+Modes of Operation
+ - UDLD supports two modes of operation: normal (the default) and aggressive.
+In normal mode, UDLD can detect unidirectional links due to misconnected ports on fiber-optic connections.
+In aggressive mode, UDLD can also detect unidirectional links due to one-way traffic on fiber-optic and twisted-pair links and to misconnected ports on fiber-optic links.

 Enabling UDLD Globally
 >**udld {aggressive | enable | messagetime** *message-timer-interval* **}**